Special Education & IDEA Compliance

 Injuries can happen anytime without regard to who, why, when, or where; the circumstances and causes are virtually limitless.
 Slip and fall, trauma caused by defective athletic or playground equipment, student on student or staff on student assaults, inappropriate and ineffective supervision - minor or severe, Mr. Spencer takes each case seriously and will evaluate your matter and guide you through each step of the process ensuring your rights are protected and enforced.

-If your child has been injured as a result of your school district's action or inaction, you may have a claim for just compensation; Mr. Spencer can help.
+If your child has been injured as a result of your school district's action or inaction, you may have a claim for just compensation; we can help.

 Appeals to the Commissioner of Education

 If you believe you've suffered an injury as a result of an action taken by your school district and/or its Board of Education, Education Law §310 provides you with a mechanism to seek review and redress from that action by the Commissioner of Education.